Bet hedging (biology): Prokarya

 Experiments in bet hedging using prokaryotic model organisms provide some of the most simplified views of the evolution of bet hedging.
 As bet hedging involves a stochastic switching between phenotypes across generations, prokaryotes are able to display this phenomenon quite nicely due to their ability to reproduce quickly enough to track evolution in a single population over a short period of time.
 This rapid rate of reproduction has allowed for the study of bet hedging in labs through experimental evolution models.
 These models have been used to deduce the evolutionary origins of bet hedging.

 Within prokarya, there are a multitude of bet hedging examples.
 In one example, the bacterium Sinorhizobium meliloti stores carbon and energy in a compound known as poly-3-hydroxybutyrate (PHB) in order to withstand carbon-deficient environments.
 When starved, S. meliloti populations begin to display bet hedging by forming two non-identical daughter cells during binary fission.
 The daughter cells display either low PHB levels or high PHB levels, which are better suited to short and long-term starvation, respectively.
 It has been reported that the low-PHB must compete effectively for resources in order to survive, whereas the high-PHB cells can survive for over a year without food.
-In this example, the PHB phenotype is being ‘bet-hedged’, as the survivability of the offspring largely depends on their environment, where only one phenotype is likely to survive under specific conditions.
+In this example, the PHB phenotype is being 'bet-hedged', as the survivability of the offspring largely depends on their environment, where only one phenotype is likely to survive under specific conditions.

 Another example of bet hedging arises in Mycobacterium tuberculosis.
 In a given population of this bacteria, persister cells exist with the ability to arrest their growth, which leaves them unaffected by dramatic changes to the environment.
 Once the persister cells grow to form another population of its species, which may or may not be antibiotic resistant, they will produce both cells with normal cell growth and another population of persisters to continue this cycle as the case may be.
 The ability to switch between the persister and normal phenotype is a form of bet-hedging.

 Prokaryotic persistence as a method of bet hedging is thus of importance to the field of medicine due to bacterial persistence.
-Because bet hedging is designed to produce genetically diverse offspring randomly in order to survive catastrophe, it is difficult to develop treatments for bacterial infections, as bet hedging may ensure the survival of its species within its host, heedless to the antibiotic.
+Because bet hedging produces phenotypically diverse offspring randomly in order to survive catastrophic conditions, it is difficult to develop treatments for bacterial infections, as bet hedging may ensure the survival of its species within its host, heedless to the antibiotic used.